r-moreira/infnet-4sem-project/README.md

 ## Running the Project
 To run the project, follow these steps:

-0. (Optional) Run with Docker Compose:
+Run with Docker Compose (Recomended):
 ```bash
 docker-compose up --build
 ```

+Or else:

 1. Set python version to 3.11.9:
 ```bash